-The carrying values for cash, restrictive cash, receivables and trade and other payables approximate their fair value due to their short-term nature.
+The carrying values for cash, receivables, and trade and other payables approximate their fair value due to their short-term nature.
 These financial instruments are classified as financial assets and liabilities at amortized cost and are reported at amortized cost.
-The carrying values of the property payment obligation and shareholder loans are measured at amortized cost.
+The carrying values of the property payment obligations were measured at amortized cost.